 Everybody loves truffles, everybody loves ice cream, so why not combine them?
 That’s what I did with these Chocolate Raspberry Ice Cream Truffles and they are absolutely delicious.

 Some of you may be saying, “it’s about time she moved on to Valentine’s Day recipes.”
-I have to admit that I was ready to start posting last week, but just had too many Super Bowl projects to share.
+I have to admit that I was ready to start posting last week, but just had too many football themed Super Bowl party projects to share.

 So, I’m very excited to share the first of many tasty treats for the most romantic of holidays.

 I thought I’d start with something chocolaty and super easy.

 These aren’t your ordinary chocolate truffles made with chocolate and heavy whipping cream.
 My friend got me an ice cream maker for Christmas, and I was reading the recipe book the other day, when it dawned on me that ice cream recipes often start with heavy cream.
 I wondered if I could melt some ice cream an use it to make some truffles.
 So, you know me, I had to give it a try.

 There was only one flavor of ice cream in my freezer, my favorite, Black Raspberry Chocolate Chunk.
 If you haven’t tried it, you must.
 It’s bursting with fresh raspberry flavor and soft chewy bits of chocolate, mmm.

 I didn’t have a lot left in my little pint sized carton, so I made a small batch of truffles to test out my theory.

 Two ingredients, and a few minutes later, I tasted the best chocolate ganache ever.
 I was stunned.
 It tasted just like the ice cream, only more chocolaty.

 I shared these at a party and everyone who ate them, knew exactly what ice cream I used.
 The flavor is that evident.